past5/past5.github.io/about.md

 a proud father to a healthy baby girl, who is the best thing that ever happened to me, other than my wonderful wife.

 #### On a career front
-Have over 10 years of software development and project leadership experience.
+Have over 10 years of progressive experience in various software-related roles from customer support to software developer to project lead.
 Recently graduated British Columbia Institute of Technology with Distinction in Bachelor of Technology in Computer Systems (Network Security Development and Distributed Systems options) and earned Project Management Institute PMP certification.
 Recent projects include an Android application that helps vulnerable women make positive choices for their pregnancy, a proof-of-concept scalable medical records server, several secure communication components in use by hundreds of clients, and a multi-year conversion of several hundred organizations to the new version of Pharmanet software.

 #### On the menu
 This technology blog is just another leg in my never-ending journey to learn and self-improve.
 Having researched and used valuable information from other blogs on my past projects, I